In this Gregory Zulu 40 review you can read about a lightweight backpack very suitable for overnight and weekend hiking and mountaineering tours.

 - Steel frame.

 This model alone includes in fact 3 sizes, 38, 40, and 42 liters.
-They are with different torso and waist size, so you can choose the size that suits you most, see more in the specifications below.
+They are with a different torso and hip belt size, so you can choose the size that suits you most, see more in the specifications below.

 The pack is built of very good materials, and its frame is made of steel.
 It comes with an integrated rain cover, which adds extra value to this pack.

-It is hydration compatible, the sleeve is in the main compartment and the pass through is in the middle behind your neck.
-There is a clip on the shoulder strap for water hose so that you can fix it there.
+It is hydration compatible, the sleeve is in the main compartment and the pass-through is in the middle behind your neck.
+There is a clip on the shoulder strap for the water hose so that you can fix it there.

 On the bottom section on the front, you have dual tool loops, and they are accompanied with bungee cords higher up on the front of the pack.
 You can see them in the picture above.